TorjeAmundsen/ApexSensRandomizer/README.md

 ### Mouse DPI

 `Mouse DPI` is only used for calculating the formatted sensitivity output for displaying in programs like OBS, or the sensitivity log file.
-I have 3 preset values of `400`, `800`, and `1600` DPI, but you can also type in any DPI value you want here.
+I have 4 preset values of 400, 800, 1600 and 3200 DPI, but you can also type in any DPI value you want here.

 ### Min/Max sensitivity

-`Min sensitivity` and `Max sensitivity`  changes your sensitivity range by setting your preferred minimum and maximum in-game sensitivities that the program will randomize between.
+`Minimum sensitivity` and `Maximum sensitivity`  changes your sensitivity range by setting your preferred minimum and maximum in-game sensitivities that the program will randomize between.
 Something like 0.35 minimum and 2.00 maximum seems to work well for me at 1600 DPI, but tweak this to whatever you want.

 ### Default Sensitivity